-The penny stocks are traded mostly outside the stock exchanges such as NYSE or NASDAQ.
-There are various risks associated with these stocks and if you are looking for an investment in penny stocks, you are advised to go through the risks associated with penny stocks.
+Penny stocks are traded mostly outside the stock exchanges such as NYSE or NASDAQ.
+There are various risks associated with these stocks and if you are looking for an investment in penny stocks, you are advised to go through the risks associated with these types of stocks.

 Although there is some risk associated with every investment in financial market, penny stocks are good option for investment if you have some disposable amount, as here a small amount will be at risk.